yaznat/jflow/README.md

 ##  -> JMatrix data type
      - Custom data type to aid in low level use cases.
      - Stores dimensional information and provides statistics.
-     - Offers operations such as transpose2D and broadcastable mathematic functions.
+     - Offers operations such as transpose2D and broadcastable mathmatic functions.